-- Option to Purchase U3O8: Yellow Cake granted URC an option to acquire between US\$2.5 million and US\$10 million of U3O8 per year between January 1, 2019, and January 1, 2028, up to a maximum aggregate amount of US\$31.25 million worth of U3O8.
-If URC exercises this option, Yellow Cake will, in turn, exercise its rights under its agreement with JSC National Atomic Company ("Kazatomprom") to acquire the relevant quantity of U3O8 from Kazatomprom and sell such quantity of U3O8 to the Company at a price which is consistent with Yellow Cake's agreement with Kazatomprom.
-During the year ended April 30, 2021, the Company exercised its option to acquire 348,068 pounds of U3O8 from Yellow Cake.
-See "Recent Developments". - Future Royalty and Streaming Opportunities: Yellow Cake has agreed to inform URC of any opportunities for royalties, streams or similar interests identified by Yellow Cake with respect to uranium and URC has an irrevocable option to elect to acquire up to 50% of any such opportunity alongside Yellow Cake, in which case the parties shall work together in good faith to pursue any such opportunities jointly. - Physical Uranium Opportunities: URC has agreed to inform Yellow Cake of potential opportunities that it identifies in relation to the purchase and taking delivery of physical U3O8 by URC.
+Management's Discussion and Analysis For the three and nine months ended January 31, 2022 its rights under its agreement with JSC National Atomic Company ("Kazatomprom") to acquire the relevant quantity of U_3O_8 from Kazatomprom and sell such quantity of U_3O_8 to the Company at a price which is consistent with Yellow Cake's agreement with Kazatomprom.
+During the year ended April 30, 2021, the Company exercised its option to acquire 348,068 pounds of U_3O_8 from Yellow Cake at a price of US\$28.73.
+See "Recent Developments".

+- Future Royalty and Streaming Opportunities: Yellow Cake has agreed to inform URC of any opportunities for royalties, streams or similar interests identified by Yellow Cake with respect to uranium and URC has an irrevocable option to elect to acquire up to 50% of any such opportunity alongside Yellow Cake, in which case the parties shall work together in good faith to pursue any such opportunities jointly. - Physical Uranium Opportunities: URC has agreed to inform Yellow Cake of potential opportunities that it identifies in relation to the purchase and taking delivery of physical U3O8 by URC.
 If such opportunities are identified, the parties will work together in good faith to negotiate, finalize and agree upon the terms of a strategic framework that is mutually agreeable from a commercial standpoint for both parties (including as to form and consideration) and a potential participation by Yellow Cake with URC in such opportunities.

 Furthermore, URC and Yellow Cake have agreed to, so far as it is commercially reasonable to do so, cooperate to identify potential opportunities to work together on other uranium related joint participation endeavors.
-On August 27, 2021, Yellow Cake disclosed that it has signed an agreement with Kazatomprom to purchase a further 2.0 million pounds of U_3O_8 and its total holdings of U_3O_8 will increase to 15.86 million pounds once this transaction has completed.
+In a quarterly reporting update for the quarter ended December 31, 2021, Yellow Cake disclosed that it expects to acquire 0.95 million pounds of U_3O_8 from Kazatomprom and its total holdings of U_3O_8 will increase to 18.81 million pounds once this transaction has completed.
 (Source: Yellow Cake plc).

-As a result of purchases from Yellow Cake and other third-party purchases under its uranium purchase strategy, the Company currently holds 1.35 million pounds of U_3O_8 , which it acquired at an average cost of US\$39.80, with an additional 0.50 million pounds under contract to be delivered between 2023 and 2025 at a weighted average price of US\$47.71.
+As a result of purchases from Yellow Cake and other third-party purchases under its uranium purchase strategy, the Company currently holds 1.35 million pounds of U3O8, which it acquired at an average cost of US\$39.80, with an additional 0.50 million pounds under contract to be delivered between 2023 and 2025 at a weighted average price of US\$47.71.